Workers' Compensation

 Workers’ compensation benefits available include those for:

-• Temporary partial disability: A doctor has cleared the employee for light or modified work.
-If the restrictions cause the individual to receive less than their full pay, they may be entitled to weekly benefits that are 66 2/3% of the difference between their prior average week earnings and the amount they are receiving while performing modified duties.
+- Temporary Partial Disability: A doctor has cleared the employee for light or modified work.
+If the restrictions cause the individual to receive less than their full pay, they may be entitled to weekly benefits that are 66 2/3% of the difference between their prior average weekly earnings and the amount they are receiving while performing modified duties.

-• Temporary total disability: A doctor states that the employee can’t return to work for a certain amount of time because of their injuries.
-The individual may receive weekly benefits for 66 2/3% of their prior average until their doctor has cleared them to return to work.
+- Temporary Total Disability: A doctor states that the employee can’t return to work for a certain amount of time because of their injuries.
+The individual may receive weekly benefits of 66 2/3% of their prior average until their doctor has cleared them to return to work.

-• Permanent partial disability: The worker cannot perform certain duties because of their injury but can still work – although they may not be able to return to their former position because of their disability.
+- Permanent Partial Disability: The worker cannot perform certain duties because of their injury but can still work, although they may not be able to return to their former position because of their disability.
 The individual may be eligible for a weekly workers’ comp payment of 66 2/3% of their average prior earnings.
-They may also be able to request a lump-sum payment.
+They may also request a lump-sum payment.

 Because of Missouri’s waiting period, workers’ compensation benefits won’t be paid for the first 3 days that the employee is out of work.
 However, if the individual must miss work for more than 14 days because of their injury, they will be paid for the waiting period.

-How Long Do You Have to Report a Work-Related Injury?
+How Long Do You Have to Report a Work-Related Injury in Missouri?

 You must notify your employer or supervisor of an injury you suffered on the job within 30 days of the incident.